Anindya-Prithvi/nvim-configs/README.md

 - Finally open `~/.config/nvim/lua/packer-config/init.lua` again and run `:PackerSync` followed by `:COQdeps`.
 This will install buffer based autocompletions (to install LSP which might slow the setup, look at their github page).
 - Now set-up Copilot using `:Copilot setup`.
 It'll just make you authenitcate your copilot instance.
 - It is recommended to add `~.config/nvim/bin` to your PATH.
 (This will allow you to use `gen`, compile and run, and other productivity scripts).
 (If you are a competitive programmer -cpp, you should update file named `rawtemplate` in that folder)
-- Lastly `alias vim=nvim` in your .bashrc/.zshrc/etc. (most important)
+- Lastly `alias vim=nvim` in your .bashrc or .zshrc etc. (most important)
 - use `Ctrl+f` to open the file explorer on your left!
 (VSCode lol).
-Then, use `Ctrl+w` followed by `w` to switch between all windows you opened.
-Refer to `msjpq/chadtree` for more (or use `:CHADhelp keybind`).
-- (Optional) Update rawtemplates provided in `/bin` folder.
+- (Optional) Update rawtemplates provided in `/bin` folder to match your cp templates.

-I am running it on a WSL (ubuntu/One half dark) instance (there is a small override for a small colorscheme, but that's your choice how to set it up, if you want to look for anything installed by PackerSync, go to `~/.local/share/nvim/site/...`).
+I am running it on a WSL (ubuntu/One half dark) instance with acrylic.

-Here is a photu:
+Here is a photo of my setup:
 ![Demonstration image](current-looks.png)

-More on aesthetics: The screenshot uses Fire-Code font on Windows Terminal (win 11).
-It has ligatures (google).
+More on aesthetics: The screenshot uses FiraCode Nerd Font on Windows Terminal (win 11).

+# VIM supremacy!